orb-lang/helm/doc/md/helm.md

    end
 end

+-- uv, being an event loop, will sometimes keep reading after -- we expect it to stop.
+-- this prevents modeS from being reloaded in such circumstances.
+--
+-- maybe.

+local _ditch = false

 local function onseq(err,seq)
+   if _ditch then return nil end
    if err then error(err) end
    local head = byte(seq)
    -- ^Q hard coded as quit, for now if head == 17 then
+      _ditch = true
       modeS.zones.status:replace 'exiting repl, owo... 🐲'
       modeS:paint()
       uv.read_stop(stdin)